 🪜 7 Steps for implementing career pathing in your organization

 Define your organization's current goals and how you want career pathing to support them

 The first step is to align it with your organization's strategic objectives.
 Whether expanding into new markets or improving operational efficiency, clearly understanding these goals will help make career pathing much more effective.

 Identify current roles, responsibilities, and necessary skills

-Take stock of the existing roles within your organization and outline the responsibilities and core competencies required for each.
+Take stock of the existing roles within your organization and outline the responsibilities and core competencies and role-specific competencies required for each.
 This will serve as the foundation upon which career paths can be built.